lirmm/waves-core/docs/user_doc/service/submissions.rst

 Access submission
 =================

-Waves offers submission administration via direct links found across back-office
+WAVES-core provides submission administration available within the back-office.

 From the Services list